-A student is required to carry his or her Ranger Card (University ID card) at all times and must present it to University staff members upon request.
+A student is required to carry their Ranger Card (University ID card) at all times and must present it to University staff members upon request.
 Under no circumstances should a Ranger Card be loaned to another individual.
 Students may not impersonate a University staff member, including student staff members.